 Some great insights from the Sales team regarding growth and sales:

 Culture of your team is key when you are trying to move upmarket, you need to have good alignment between both companies to make a successful sale.

 Successful sales are those where there is more than a transaction being made; you are making a commitment to grow with your customers and support them in that process.

 You have to be honest with your prospects and say NO to those that are not ready to be sold to, you want to avoid a bad sales experience at all costs.

-Pricing, for enterprise it is vital to do a discovery call since there are just way to many factors to give a good pricing estimate (but always charge more…..to bigger wales).
+Pricing, for enterprise it is vital to do a discovery call since there are just way too many factors to give a good pricing estimate (but always charge more…..to bigger wales).

 A key takeaway from the fireside chat was that you never stop learning and discovering needs that your customers have, your team needs to be in constant contact with your customer to see how your product is enabling new opportunities to be part of more process inside an organization.
-Slack started with the technical teams using it, but has move into all the areas inside an organization like recruiting, HR, finance, marketing and sales.
+Slack started with the technical teams using it but has moved into all the areas inside an organization like recruiting, HR, finance, marketing, and sales.